akshitagupta15june/Face-X/Emoji-based-Emotion-prediction/readme.md

 4. matplotlib

 ## Dataset Details
-The data collection contained 168 different categories of images.
-They were classified as smiling, sad, or angry.
+The data collection contains 168 different categories of images.
+They are classified as smiling, sad, or angry.
 A directory data contains three directories with the class label's name.
 These labels include the images that correspond to them.

 ## Algorithm
 * The dependencies are imported.